yanone/raspberrypycryptobot/README.md

 This section is for setting up the 3.5" screen for the Pi, so you can skip this if you have a normal HDMI-connected screen or no screen at all.

-I installed and driver and set it up using [this page](http://www.lcdwiki.com/3.5inch_RPi_Display).
+I installed the driver and set it up using [this page](http://www.lcdwiki.com/3.5inch_RPi_Display).
 You can ignore error message about the *xserver*, which isn’t installed.
 Also consider rotating the screen as per that page’s information.

 # Running pycryptobot on boot